labasse/docker-gst/README.md

 - Ubuntu: `ubuntu-build`, `ubuntu-run`

 ## Editions
-- `dev` with gcc, libc, make, cmake and pkgconf for build; boost (static) and gstreamer as libraries; rsync, ssh and gdb for debug
+- `dev` with gcc, libc, make, cmake and pkgconf for build; boost (static) and gstreamer with base, good, and bad plugins as libraries; rsync, ssh and gdb for debug
 - `build` same as dev without debugging tools
 - `run` gstreamer and libraries only.